Late-Semester Registration | University of Guelph Accessibility Services

 Follow the medical advice you have been given.
 Do not use your computer or do schoolwork if you have been advised against it.
 Call our front desk to book a telephone appointment for some interim support (519-824-4120 ext.
 56208).
 Be sure to tell them you have a concussion and can’t use a computer.

 New or Recent Diagnosis

 Start by filling out and submitting your initial information.
-After that, watch your email for an invitation to a registration workshop.
-Depending on the number of students coming forward, you may have to wait a couple of weeks for an intake appointment.
+After that, watch your email for the next steps from our Intake Team.
 When you meet with your Student Accessibility Services advisor, they will focus on helping you figure out a plan for the most pressing academic concerns.
 Late in the semester, we have more limited options and may have to focus on interim/temporary accommodations and preparing for next semester.

 Examples of some interim accommodations that we may be able to support include:

 - A small amount of extra time on tests and exams (this must be arranged 14 days in advance of the test/exam, and no later than the last day of class)

 - Support for an extension on an assignment.
 Typically, this is limited to one or two assignments that can reasonably be completed within a week

 We may also be able to help with assistive software if you have difficulty using or navigating your computer.

 We recognize that it can be overwhelming to be behind in your schoolwork.
 It is important to understand that this is usually a product of difficult circumstances.

 If you have missed a significant amount of learning in a course, the appropriate option is to drop it and take it in a subsequent semester.
 This will allow you to take full advantage of the learning experience and provide you with the best opportunity for success.
 Have a look at our page about dropping a course.